jabaltorres/fivetwofive-cw/wp-content/themes/fivetwofive-theme/README.md

 ```

 ### Make a page content contained
-If yoy want to change the page content width to contained or full width simple add a filter to `fivetwofive_theme_is_contained`.
+If you want to change the page content width to contained or full width simply add a filter to `fivetwofive_theme_is_contained`.
 By default blog page, archive pages, single pages, search, and 404 pages have contained contents.
 See the example below where we change the front page content to contained.